 Here are ways you can continue to keep children under the age of 12 safe.Read More

 Miss Rona is a Q&A series started on Public Health’s Instagram to respond to community questions related to different topic areas of COVID-19.
 For this week’s Miss Rona, we had two experts from Public Health answering your questions related to all things reproductive health.Read More

-On February 12th, Health Officer Dr. Jeff Duchin provided updates on trends in COVID-19 cases and shared information on COVID vaccination efforts.Read More
+On May 18th, in his weekly press briefing, Health Officer Dr. Jeff Duchin on COVID-19 trends and the latest on COVID-19 vaccination efforts.Read More

 Wildfire activity and weather patterns vary from year to year, making it a challenge to predict the likelihood of experiencing wildfire smoke events in any given year.
 However, for three of the past four years, wildfire smoke in our region has exposed people to unhealthy levels of particulate air pollution for prolonged periods of time.
 That is why Public Health is encouraging all residents to prepare now and be Smoke Ready.Read More